ethanjli/dotfiles/README.md

 [prerequisites](#prerequisites) section which can be installed via Homebrew as part of the setup process described below.

-This repository also keeps track of the Flatpak apps installed on the system via a Brewfile-like "Flatpakfile" (in `~/.Flatpakfile`). `~/.Brewfile` and `~/.Flatpakfile` are both automatically updated according to the system's actual configuration upon every user login.
+This repository also keeps track of the Flatpak apps installed on the system in the Brewfile (in `~/.Brewfile`).

 ## Setup